Colorado Springs Truck Accident Lawyer

 Override accidents occur when a truck drives over the roof of the vehicle ahead of it.
 Injuries in such accidents tend to be horrific, and the death rate is exceptionally high.

 Imagine a brake failure on an 80,000-pound truck cruising down the interstate at 70 mph.
-In many cases, it is the brake manufacturer, not the driver, who is responsible for accidents caused by brake failure.
+It is often the brake manufacturer, not the truck driver, who is responsible for accidents caused by brake failure.

 The most likely candidates for rollover accidents are tall vehicles with high centers of gravity一like big rig trucks.
 Rollover accidents tend to occur around curves, and they are particularly deadly.

-Now that we’ve looked at types of trucking accidents, let’s look at what factors might cause these accidents to occur.
+Now that we’ve looked at types of semi truck accidents, let’s look at what factors might cause these collisions to occur.

 Get Started Today.
 Request a Free Consultation.